 Wire cooling rack

-- Bloom the cocoa in the warm butter-beer: Take the pan off the heat and whisk in the cocoa.
+Bloom the cocoa in the warm butter-beer.
+Remove the pan from the heat and whisk in the cocoa.
 Set aside to cool for at least 10 minutes.

-- Beat the eggs and sour cream: Whisk the eggs, sour cream, and vanilla together in a large bowl and whisk to to combine.
+Beat the eggs and sour cream.
+Place the eggs, sour cream, and vanilla in a large bowl and whisk to to combine.

-- Pour the batter into the prepared pan: Pour all of the batter into the prepared cake pan.
+Pour the batter into the prepared pan.
+Pour the batter (it will be quite thin) into the prepared cake pan.
 The pan will be quite full.

-- Bake the cake: Bake until the cake springs bake when pressed in the middle or a skewer comes out clean, 50 to 55 minutes.
+Bake the cake.
+Bake until the cake springs back when pressed in the middle or a skewer inserted in the center comes out clean, 50 to 55 minutes.

-- Cool the cake: Cool the cake on a wire cooling rack for 30 minutes.
-Remove the cake from the pan and cool for 30 minutes to 1 hour more before frosting.
+Cool the cake.
+Cool the cake in the pan on a wire rack for 30 minutes.
+Remove the cake from the pan and cool on the wire rack for 30 minutes to 1 hour more before frosting.

 Make the frosting:

-- Beat the butter: Place the butter in a stand mixer fitted with the paddle attachment.
+Beat the butter.
+Place the butter in a stand mixer fitted with the paddle attachment.
 (Alternatively, use an electric hand mixer and large bowl.)
-Beat on medium speed until light and smooth, about 1 minute.
+Beat on medium speed until lightened in texture and smooth, about 1 minute.